Own Company Stock Inside Your 401(k)? Here’s Something to Be Aware Of

 Disclosures:

-CIC Wealth, LLC does not provide legal or tax advice.
-Be sure to consult with your tax and legal advisors before taking any action that could have tax consequences.
+The information provided is for educational and informational purposes only, does not constitute investment advice, and should not be relied upon as such.
+Be sure to consult with your legal advisors before taking any action that could have tax and legal consequences.

-Investments in securities and insurance products are: NOT FDIC-INSURED | NOT BANK-GUARANTEED | MAY LOSE VALUE
+NOT FDIC-INSURED | NOT BANK-GUARANTEED | MAY LOSE VALUE